krisztinapapp/workout-planner/README.md

-# Workout planner web application using MERN stack
+# Workout planner & tracker web application using MERN stack

 To install the required packages: